mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 project just waiting to be filled with amazing code.

-# Step 2 - Describe the domain model
+# Step 2 - Define the domain model

 In this demo, we will fetch movies from a fake API.
 A `Movie` has some basic info and a `cast` property that contains `Actor` objects.
 For simplicity, `Actor` only